5 Tips for an Outdoor Remodel in NYC

 An overview of how to start planning for your outdoor remodel

 Whether your outdoor space is seasonal or livable all year-round, having an exterior spot to relax is an upgrade in lifestyle and property value.
 You may be wondering how to make the most out of a rooftop deck or an urban backyard.
 Preparing for an outdoor remodel has many moving parts—some projects more complex than others.
 Sweeten breaks down how to begin planning and shares a timeline so your green space can be ready by summertime.

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure payments—for free.

 Decide on your outdoor space plan

-Nate and Michelle’s wanted their rooftop to double as a “bonus room” for hanging out, which meant it had to have comfortable seating and plants to make it feel cozy.
-They wanted to create visual barrier along the perimeter, since the rooftop felt exposed, and they wanted a fire pit for chilly, late-summer nights.
+Michelle and Nate remodeled their rooftop deck (photo above) to double as a “bonus room” for hanging out.
+It was outfitted with comfortable seating and plants to make it feel cozy.
+However, the rooftop felt open and exposed, so a visual barrier of plantings was placed along the perimeter.
+The couple also brought in a fire pit for chilly, late-summer nights.

 Be flexible with material choices

 K.V. had her heart set on bluestone to create a walkway to the elevated patio in her backyard.
 “She had a budget she didn’t want to go over,” Santi said.
 “She asked us to price out bluestone, but it was a little too high, so we looked for other materials.”
 He added, “Homeowners should always price projects with different materials [because] changing the materials doesn’t mean changing the final goal or look of the design.”

 In a surprise twist, they discovered bluestone buried under the dirt in the yard during demolition.
 K.V.’s backyard remodel paved the ground with gravel, pavers, and bluestone.
 While a budget might limit some choices, your contractor may be able to suggest alternative materials that fit the budget and achieve the look you want.